FBI searches Fulton County election office in Georgia linked to 2020 election

 According to a copy of the warrant, FBI personnel in Fulton County were authorized to seize all physical ballots, tabulator tapes, electronic ballot images and voter rolls obtained during the 2020 election from the county's main election facility.

 The FBI said in a statement that agents were executing a "court-authorized law enforcement action" at the facility.
-"Our investigation into this matter is ongoing so there are no details that we can provide at the moment," they said.
+"Our investigation into this matter is ongoing so there are no details that we can provide at the moment," the agency added.

 Ballots arrive at the Fulton County Elections Hub and Operation Center on election night on Nov.
 5, 2024, in Fairburn, Georgia.
 Americans cast their ballots today in the presidential race between Republican nominee former President Donald Trump and Democratic nominee Vice President Kamala Harris, as well as multiple state elections that will determine the balance of power in Congress.
 (Megan Varner/Getty Images)